Y159753/Y159753/README.md

 - 👋 Hi, I’m @Y159753
 - 👀 I’m interested in embedded systems, mechanics, C++, python,
-- 🌱 I’m currently learning to improve improve code developement with AI
+- 🌱 I’m currently learning to improve code developement with AI
 - 💞️ I’m looking to collaborate in robotics.
 - 📫 How to reach me : contact me on my email yanwolff@live.fr